 Fort Garland replaced Fort Massachusetts, just six miles to the north.
 The earlier outpost of Fort Massachusetts had proven to be a poor location choice due to its swampy land and vulnerability to attacks.
 The new fort, comprising some 20 adobe buildings, was named for Brevet Brigadier General John Garland, then in command of the Department of New Mexico.

-For the next 25 years the fort, which could accommodate two companies of 100 men and officers, would be called home to a number of different companies of infantrymen, mounted riflemen, and volunteers.
+For the next 25 years, the fort, which could accommodate two companies of 100 men and officers, would be called home to several different companies of infantrymen, mounted riflemen, and volunteers.

 When the Civil War broke out in 1861, Colorado had only two army posts — Fort Garland and Fort Lyon, because the local Indians were at peace with the settlers at the time.
 At that point, Fort Garland was manned by a regiment of some 200 volunteers, who were called on to march south to bolster Union forces against the Texas Confederates.

-In March 1862, the soldiers defeated the Confederates at Glorieta Pass located at the southern tip of the Sangre de Cristo Mountains, southeast of Santa Fe.
-The battle would be the turning point of the Civil War in New Mexico Territory.
+In March 1862, the soldiers defeated the Confederates at Glorieta Pass, located at the southern tip of the Sangre de Cristo Mountains, southeast of Santa Fe.
+The battle would be the Civil War’s turning point in New Mexico Territory.